Cheapest electric cars in Australia 2026: Top 10 EVs ranked by driveaway price

 The GAC Aion UT is one of the most interesting new arrivals in the affordable EV space - and it’s already getting a lot of attention.

-Priced from $30,990 driveaway for early buyers (before increasing to $31,990), it brings some seriously strong numbers for the money.
+Now priced from $32,990 driveaway, it brings some seriously strong numbers for the money.
 A claimed 430km of range and a 150kW motor put it right at the top of this segment on paper.

 More importantly it doesn’t feel like a stripped-out budget option.
 The cabin is roomy for its size, there’s a usable 321 litre boot and it comes well equipped across the range - all things that matter in everyday use.